 03. PRE-SHAPING AND DOPPING

-The next part of the process is pre-shaping, which is done freehand.
+The next part of the process is pre-shaping.
+This is done freehand.
 The lapidarist holds the rough gem and grinds it with an ultra-fast spinning machine called a grinding lap.
-The lap is primed with Diamond powder; Diamond powder is one of the hardest abrasives, so it is perfect for shaping gemstones.
+The lap is primed with Diamond powder.
+Diamond powder is one of the hardest abrasives, so it is perfect for shaping gemstones.

 This process will produce the basic cut of the final gemstone.
 The pre-shaped gemstone is then attached to a metal rod called a 'dop' with special dopping wax.
 The rod is then connected to a hand faceter.

 This is where the gemstone starts to really take shape.
 The grinding lap is replaced with the faceting lap, which is primed with ultra-fine Diamond powder.
 The lapidarist then places hundreds of tiny facets on the table or pavilion of the pre-shaped rough.
-This is an extremely difficult and specialised skill, and takes years to perfect.
+This is an extremely difficult and specialized skill and takes years to perfect.

 The lapidarist uses a handheld faceter to make precise cuts, first determining what angles will best return light.
 Due to differences in critical angles, these measurements will be different for every gemstone.

 05. POLISHING: FOLLOWING THE LIGHT